12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own)

-The 12th (Service) Battalion (Bristol's Own) of the Gloucestershire Regiment (the 'Glosters') was a 'Pals battalion' of 'Kitchener's Army' raised immediately after the outbreak of World War I through the initiative of the City of Bristol.
+The 12th (Service) Battalion (Bristol's Own) of the Gloucestershire Regiment was a 'Pals battalion' of 'Kitchener's Army' raised immediately after the outbreak of World War I through the initiative of the City of Bristol.
 It saw action at the Somme, Arras and Ypres, before moving to the Italian Front.
 It returned to the Western Front to fight in the German spring offensive and the victorious Allied Hundred Days Offensive.

 Recruitment

-On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army, and the newly-appointed Secretary of State for War, Earl Kitchener of Khartoum issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
+On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army, and the newly appointed Secretary of State for War, Earl Kitchener of Khartoum issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.

 A flood of volunteers poured into the recruiting offices across the country and were formed into 'Service' battalions of the county regiments.
 However, the Bristol Chamber of Commerce considered that the city's response was inadequate and formed a Bristol Citizens' Recruiting Committee under the leadership of the former Lord Mayor, Sir Herbert Ashman, to encourage enlistment.
-The city's Colston Hall was opened as a recruiting centre on 14 August, and 2274 men enlisted by 2 September.
-Eighty men calling themselves the Weston Comrades Company also joined from Weston-super-Mare.
+The city's Colston Hall was opened as a recruiting centre on 14 August, and 2,274 men enlisted by 2 September; 80 men calling themselves the Weston Comrades Company also joined from Weston-super-Mare.
 It was clear that many of these men wanted to serve together in a special Bristol battalion, similar to other 'Pals battalions' being formed around the country.
-The War Office (WO) gave the committee authority to form the Bristol Battalion, Gloucestershire Regiment, on 30 August.
+The War Office gave the committee authority to form the Bristol Battalion, Gloucestershire Regiment, on 30 August.
 Later in the year it became part of Kitchener's Fifth New Army (K5) and was officially numbered as the 12th (Service) Battalion, Gloucestershire Regiment (Bristol), but the subtitle was usually rendered as 'Bristol's Own'.

 The recruiting committee encouraged 'mercantile and professional' men to apply, both through reasons of social exclusiveness and with a view to Kitchener's directive that workers in vital industries could not be spared.
-The first commanding officer (CO) was William Burges, who had retired from command of the 3rd Militia Battalion of the Gloucestershire Regiment some years before.
+The first commanding officer was William Burges, who had retired from command of the 3rd Militia Battalion of the Gloucestershire Regiment some years before.
 Several of the other officers appointed had experience in the Regular or Auxiliary forces, and a number of junior officers had been members of their school or university Officer Training Corps.